 (mycophenolate mofetil hydrochloride) for Injection

 Immunosuppression may lead to increased susceptibility to infection and possible development of lymphoma.
-Only physicians experienced in immunosuppressive therapy and management of renal, cardiac or hepatic transplant patients should use CellCept.
+Only physicians experienced in immunosuppressive therapy and management of renal, cardiac or hepatic transplant patients should prescribe CellCept.
 Patients receiving the drug should be managed in facilities equipped and staffed with adequate laboratory and supportive medical resources.
-The physician responsible for maintenance therapy should have complete information requisite for the follow-up of the patient.
+The physician responsible for maintenance therapy should have complete information requisite for the follow-up of the patient (see WARNINGS AND PRECAUTIONS).

 CellCept (mycophenolate mofetil) is the 2-morpholinoethyl ester of mycophenolic acid (MPA), an immunosuppressive agent; inosine monophosphate dehydrogenase (IMPDH) inhibitor.